644/palindrome/README.md

 # Description
-C program to return a list of palindromes in file
+C program to return a list of palindromes in file, and it's only 67 lines of ASM!

 # Install & Usage
 ```